Salt Lake West Side Stories: Post Thirty-Three

 by Brad Westwood

-Since the mid-1990s, the Pioneer Park neighborhood has gradually redefined its identity from that of a transient and impoverished area, to a more permanent and economically stable area.
-Like all change however, the neighborhood has both gained and lost much in this process.
+Since the mid-1990s, the Pioneer Park neighborhood has gradually redefined its identity from that of an industrial, transient and impoverished area, to a more permanent and economically stable area.
+Like all change, the neighborhood has both gained and lost much in this process.

 Change is a constant in the Pioneer Park neighborhood.
 In the last generation the west side has become less diverse than it once was.
 However, the city’s redevelopment agency has helped attract new businesses to the area, including new commercial and residential complexes, restaurants, design firms, and several corporate offices.
 Over the last twenty years, several profit and not-for-profit corporations have purchased and renovated some of the west side’s most unique historic buildings.
 Salt Lake City has also seen increased demand for housing, resulting in the rise of new apartment buildings that dot the urban landscape.